HBPMedical/mip-docs/README.md

 For further reading, you can also have a look at some of the technical deliverables produced during the course of development.
 Some technical deliverables include:

-- MIP Platform Release, Software and Report M12
+- D8.5.2 (D52.2, D8 - SGA2 M12) Μedical Informatics Platform Releases - SOFTWARE & REPORT
-- MIP Platform Release, Software and Report M20
+- D8.5.3 (D52.3, D9 - SGA2 M20) Μedical Informatics Platform Releases  -  SOFTWARE & REPORT

-- Others?
+These deliverables can be found at: [https://www.humanbrainproject.eu/en/about/governance/deliverables/sga2-phase/](https://www.humanbrainproject.eu/en/about/governance/deliverables/sga2-phase/)

 # Release Notes